kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 ## Motivation

-Kueue already allows per-namespace control of `manageJobsWithoutQueueName` for the Pod integration via `integrations.podOptions.namespaceSelector`.
+When Kueue is deployed on multi-tenant clusters, it is essential that cluster admins be able to configure Kueue such that users cannot bypass its quota system.
+In particular, there must be a robust and recommended mechanism for configuring Kueue such that all Pod-creating Kinds in user namespaces are subject to management by Kueue.

+Currently, the primary mechanism for doing this is setting `manageJobsWithoutQueueName` to true.
+When `manageJobsWithoutQueueName` is true, then Kueue will manage all instances of Kinds with Kueue integrations, even if they do not have a `kueue.x-k8s.io/queue-name` label.
+As a practical matter, Pods running in system namespaces must be exempted from being managed by Kueue even if `manageJobsWithoutQueueName` is true.
+Therefore Kueue's Pod integration limits the scope of `manageJobsWithoutQueueName` by restricting its effect to Pods that are in namespaces that match against the `integrations.podOptions.namespaceSelector`.

-The effect of `manageJobsWithoutQueueName` on the `Deployment` and `StatefulSet` integrations in Kueue 0.9 are also indirectly controlled by the same `namespaceSelector` because these integrations are built on top of the `Pod` integration.
-Just like the `Pod` integration, Kueue requires some mechanism for modulating `manageJobsWithoutQueueName` for these fundamental types for system namespaces to avoid interrupting normal cluster operations.
+The recently added `Deployment` and `StatefulSet` integrations are built on top of the `Pod` integration and therefore the effect of `manageJobsWithoutQueueName` for these two integrations is also filtered by `integrations.podOptions.namespaceSelector`.
+A similar rationale holds for `Deployment` and less strongly for `StatefulSet` that some mechanism to limit `manageJobsWithoutQueueName` is required otherwise it would be impossible in practice to ever set `manageJobsWithoutQueueName` to true.

-No other integrations beyond these three consider the `namespaceSelector` when deciding whether or not to suspend jobs that do not have a queue name.
+No other integrations beyond these three consider the `namespaceSelector` when deciding whether or not to suspend jobs that do not have a `queue-name` label.
 This results in an irregular API and makes it harder to configure Kueue such that quotas will be enforced (cannot be bypassed by users).
 The irregularity between `batchv1/Job` and `Deployment` is likely to be especially confusing to users and cluster admins who would view both of these types as "built-in" to Kubernetes and